SwarnadeepRana01/Project1/README.md

 # Project1
-This is our first college project
+This is our first college project by  Swarnadeep